 - Ground support for protection against groundwater

-- Waterproofing on the outside
+- Waterproofing materials for the outside

-- Anti-mold protection on the inside
+- Anti-mold protection for the inside

 - Fiberglass insulation (optional)

 - Some form of climate control

 - Power and electrical equipment such as TV, music system, gaming system etc.